Computation of Scattering Matrices and their Derivatives for Waveguides: Conclusion and presentation of results

+This subsection will present the first explicit calculation of the scattering matrix beyond the first non-physical sheet $J= \lbrace 1 \rbrace$ of $Z$ ($Z$ was defined by equation (\ref{jay}) in section~\ref{sheetsstuff}).
+We will be looking at the same domain as we did in~\ref{levitinsrectangle}, with the same conventions; an infinite rectangle in $\mathbb{R}^2$ of width $2$ with a single, circular `obstruction' of radius $R$ who's centre is moved up by $\delta$ from the middle of the waveguide.
+In~\ref{levitinsrectangle} we used the parameterisation $\lambda \mapsto \lambda^2 $ to enable the comparison of our results with other peoples', from now on we will no longer do this.
+Of particular interest here is the case where $R=0.2.$ As $\delta$ increases from $0.6$ to $0.7$ the resonance moves from the sheet $J=\lbrace 1 \rbrace$ to $J= \lbrace 2 \rbrace$ as can be seen in Table~\ref{restranstable}.
+This was the first circumstance where such a phenomena has been observed.

-We have plotted the absolute value of the determinant of the scattering matrix for this occurrence.
-We can observe that the ``tail'' of the resonance is visible on both sheets prior to the resonance moving sheets.
+We will also include some contour plots of the absolute value of the determinant of the scattering matrix for this occurrence.
+We can observe that the ``tail'' of the resonance is visible on both sheets prior to the resonance crossing over.